 Just as my footwear sticks out in New York City, so too does a city dweller’s shoes here in Montana.
 Brands matter.
-I can tell those brands and styles native to the US compared to those worn overseas.
-And I can tell those shoes prefered by city dweller’s compared to those who live around here even if it’s the same type of shoe.
+I can tell those brands and styles native to the U.S. compared to those worn overseas.
+And I can tell those shoes preferred by city dweller’s compared to those who live around here, even if it’s the same type of shoe.

 Related: Escape & Evasion Belt Review

 You can have on all the tactical garb you like under your Grey Suit, but don’t let it adjust your attitude.
 Your exterior must be believable, not like a Sierra Club bumper sticker on your Hummer.

 Dark blue or black knit stocking cap and/or lightly stained baseball cap with meaningless logo.

 Old olive drab ancient military coat, beat up dark colored down coat, or dirty brown canvas work coat like a Carhart.
 The elbows must show wear.

 Darker colored work pants with much wear and staining.
 Should be too big and if way too long can be “hemmed” with scissors to mildly long or too short.
 Holes are fine since you will be wearing another pair of pants under this pair.

 Better yet, have laces that are too long or short and tie up the boots accordingly.
-The soles must be well worn, but skip the duct tape since that is a dead giveaway that your condition is short term.
+The soles must be well-worn but skip the duct tape since that is a dead giveaway that your condition is short term.

-This is both for you and your advanced kit including gas cans.
+This is both for you and your advanced kit, including gas cans.
 Imagine a string of bright red gas cans strapped to the roof of your Bug Out Vehicle.
 What can scream “Resources!” like a pile of full gas cans?

 Once you have your new threads, lay them out and look for things that stand out, or would catch someone’s eye, or could be used in a description of you.
 Avoid all patches, discernible writing, brand labels, and strong color contrasts.

-In every case, I went as grey as I could, and forced every hint of my confident attitude or the chip on my American shoulder dissolve into a bland bowl of tasteless oatmeal.
-And that skill has served me when at security checkpoints, in unwanted confrontations with authority, and when passing through intensely sketchy areas like a dark park in New Orleans, an alleyway in DC, under a bridges in Prague, a closed train station in Hamburg, the Shanty towns of Cape Town, across “Needle Park” in Zurich at night, or a dark pathway in LA.
+In every case, I went as gray as I could, and forced every hint of my confident attitude or the chip on my American shoulder to dissolve into a bland bowl of tasteless oatmeal.
+And that skill has served me when at security checkpoints, in unwanted confrontations with authority, and when passing through intensely sketchy areas like a dark park in New Orleans, an alleyway in DC, under a bridge in Prague, a closed train station in Hamburg, the Shanty towns of Cape Town, across “Needle Park” in Zurich at night, or a dark pathway in LA.

 Related: How to Vanish

 Not everything goes a planned, and I’ve had to run from danger, but mostly it works.
 I’m not an expert in these matters, just a fool who pushes his luck over and over, but keeps mental DOPE mixed with sociology and psychology.